Dzi bead

+A dzi bead (Tibetan: གཟི།; pronounced "zee"; alternative spelling: gzi) a type of agate bead of uncertain origin found in the Himalayan regions including Tibet, Bhutan,Nepal and Ladakh.

+Traditionally they are worn as part of a traditional Tibetan necklace.
+In traditional Tibetan necklaces, dzi beads are usually flanked with coral.
+Sometimes they are also worn with amber and turquoise beads.

-Dzi bead (Tib. གཟི།; pronounced "zee"; alternative spelling: gzi) is a type of stone bead of uncertain origin worn as part of a necklace and sometimes as a bracelet.
-In several Central Asian cultures, including that of Tibet, the bead is considered to provide positive spiritual benefit.
-These beads are generally prized as protective amulets and are sometimes ground into a powder to be used in traditional Tibetan medicine.
-Beads subject to this process have small "dig marks" where a portion of the bead has been scraped or ground away to be included in the medicine.
-Some dzi exhibit grinding and polishing of one or both ends, again the result of reduction for use in traditional Tibetan medicine or, in some cases, due to the bead's use as a burnishing tool in the application of gold leaf to thanka paintings or gilt bronze statuary.
+The bead is considered to provide positive spiritual benefits to the wearer.
+These beads are generally prized as protective amulets and are sometimes ground and used in traditional Tibetan medicine.
+Beads subjected to this process shows small "dig marks" where a portion of the bead would have been scraped or ground away to be used in medicine.
+Some dzi beads also exhibit grinding and polishing for being used as a burnishing tool in the application of gold leaf on thangka paintings or gilded bronze statuary.

-The most highly prized dzi beads are those of ancient age, made of natural agate.
-The original source of these beads is a mystery.
-While the traditional, ancient-style beads are greatly preferred, new modern-made dzi are gaining popularity among Tibetans.
+The most highly prized dzi beads are the ancient "pure dzi".
+The original source of these beads currently remains a mystery.
+While the ancient "pure dzi" beads and "Chung dzi" beads are greatly valued, new modern-made dzi beads are also gaining popularity among Tibetans as an affordable and more easily obtainable alternative.

 Names

-The meaning of the Tibetan word "dzi" [གཟི།] translates to "shine, brightness, clearness, splendor."
-In Mandarin Chinese, dzi are called "heaven's bead" or "heaven's pearl" (天珠; tiān zhū).
+The meaning of the Tibetan word "dzi" [གཟི།] translates to "shine, brightness, clearness, splendor".
+In mainland China and Taiwan they are widely known by the name "天珠, tīan zhū", which is given by Taiwanese collectors and means "heaven's bead" in Mandarin Chinese.

 Design

 Dzi beads are made from agate, and may have decorative symbols composed of circles, ovals, squares, waves or zig zags, stripes, lines, diamonds, dots, and various other archetypal and symbolic patterns.

 Colors mainly range from brown to black, with the pattern usually in ivory white.
 Dzi beads can appear in different colours, shapes, and sizes; the surface is usually smooth and waxy, presumably resulting from wear over a long period of time.